ratabora/RealTimeSearchAndAnalytics/03-installing-solr/README.md

 	INFO: SolrDispatchFilter.init() done
 	2013-01-07 11:11:07.011:INFO:oejs.AbstractConnector:Started SocketConnector@0.0.0.0:8983

 This indicates that the Solr server (running inside an embedded Jetty server) is now ready to receive and process requests on TCP port 8983.
+The Solr process will run in this terminal window, so if you want to perform other terminal commands leave this one open and create another for your other commands.

 ### Verify Solr is Up and Running